 In our oh-so frenzied world where we have to juggle so many balls – family, work, kids, marriage, other activities – in our hands, feeling burned out is inevitable.
-The most effective way to deal with it is to avoid having it altogether.
+An article in FamilyHype.com says the most effective way to deal with it is to avoid having it altogether.
 As what one saying goes,”prevention is better than cure.”

 - Do Not Multitask